 - Dividends paid out by a company resident of Egypt to an individual of the other contracting state shall not be taxed more than the maximum amount mentioned.
 15% in all other cases.

 - Reduced rate of the gross amount of dividends is applied if the beneficial owner is a company that holds at least 25% of the company’s capital.
 Higher rate applies in all other cases.

 - In the absence of specific provisions, dividends may be taxed under the local law at 10% in case of unlisted shares, or a flat rate of 5% in case of listed shares.

 - Lower rate applies if the foreign company holds more than 25% of the capital in the company.

 - Lower rate applies if the beneficial owner is a company.

-- This rate is based on the new DTT that is signed and should come into effect in January 2022.
+- This rate is based on the new DTT that is signed and that came into effect in January 2022.
 This rate should apply under certain conditions mentioned by the DTT (e.g. owning at least 10% of the shares during 365 days including the date of dividends distributions).
-Under the current DTT, the rate is 0% (should be abolished by the end of December 2021 as mentioned).

 - The reduction in the rate does not apply if the recipient is engaged in a trade or business in the United States through a PE that is in the United States.
 However, if the income is not effectively connected with a trade or business in the United States by the recipient, the recipient will be considered as not having a PE in the United States to apply the reduced treaty rate to that item of income.